Star Wars: Prequel trilogy

-The prequel trilogy's main cast includes (from left to right) Ewan McGregor (Obi-Wan Kenobi), Natalie Portman (Padmé Amidala), Hayden Christensen (Anakin Skywalker), (Note: Played by Jake Lloyd as a child in Episode I) and Ian McDiarmid (Palpatine).
+The cast of the prequel trilogy includes, from left to right, Ewan McGregor (Obi-Wan Kenobi), Natalie Portman (Padmé Amidala), and Hayden Christensen (Anakin Skywalker).

 According to producer Gary Kurtz, loose plans for a prequel trilogy were developed during the outlining of the original two films.
 In 1980, Lucas confirmed that he had the nine-film series plotted, but due to the stress of producing the original trilogy, he had decided to cancel further sequels by 1981.
 In 1983, Lucas explained that "There was never a script completed that had the entire story as it exists now ...
 As the stories unfolded, I would take certain ideas and save them ...
 I kept taking out all the good parts, and I just kept telling myself I would make other movies someday."

 Technical advances in the late 1980s and early 1990s, including the ability to create computer-generated imagery (CGI), inspired Lucas to consider that it might be possible to revisit his saga.
 In 1989, Lucas stated that the prequels would be "unbelievably expensive".
 In 1992, he acknowledged that he had plans to create the prequel trilogy.
 A theatrical rerelease of the original trilogy in 1997 "updated" the 20-year-old films with the style of CGI envisioned for the new trilogy.

 Episode I: The Phantom Menace was released on May 19, 1999, Episode II: Attack of the Clones on May 16, 2002, and Episode III: Revenge of the Sith on May 19, 2005.
 The first two films were met with mixed reviews, with the third being received more positively.
 Together with the original trilogy, Lucas has referred to the first six episodic films of the franchise as "the tragedy of Darth Vader".